Kasama, Zambia: Transport

 Air transport is accessible through Kasama Airport.
 It can accommodate small aircraft, and it is undergoing an upgrade to be able to accommodate larger aircraft.
-It was expected to be ready by the end of 2017.
+It was expected to be ready by the end of 2017, but was complete in 2023.

-Recreation

-Kasama recreational facilities include the Kasama golf club, which also offers tennis, volleyball, badminton, body building, and a small football ground with one stand that can seat less than a thousand people.
-The town has other football grounds where people can play soccer.

-There are resorts at Chishimba Falls and guest houses and lodges such as the Chinchi's Nest and Kings Guest House, and 3 nightclubs.

 Rivers

-Kasama District has five big rivers and these include, Chambeshi, Lukulu, Lukupa, Lubansenshi and Luombe.
-The Chishimba Falls are found across the Luombe River and are one of the major tourist attraction in Zambia.
+Kasama District has five main rivers, namely: Chambeshi, Lukulu, Lukupa, Lubansenshi and Luombe.
+The Chishimba Falls are found across the Luombe River and are one of the major tourist attractions in Zambia.
 The falls host the 15 megawatts Chishimba Hydroelectric Power Station.

 Climate

+Kasama features a humid subtropical climate (Köppen: Cwa), close to a tropical savanna climate (Köppen: Aw), with clear wet and dry seasons.
+October and November are the hottest months, while June and July are the coolest months.
+The wet season, from November to April, experiences high levels of humidity and rainfall, while the dry season, from May to September, is nearly rainless.

 World War I

 At the end of World War I, when it consisted of a handful of government offices and a dozen stores, it was evacuated by its British population of a couple of dozen in the face of a surprise raid from the north-east by German East African forces under General Paul von Lettow-Vorbeck.
 Not knowing that the armistice had occurred in Europe the day before, the Germans took the abandoned town on 12 November 1918 and continued south-west (there was no battle at Kasama since the British imperial forces were at Abercorn), agreeing a cease-fire at the Chambeshi River on 14 November when they were informed of the German surrender in Europe.
 For further details, see Von Lettow-Vorbeck Memorial.